Spin excitations of half-doped bilayer manganites: intermediate phase: Results: effects of different coupling parameters.

 \subsection{Differentiation of inter-chain couplings $\A$ y $\Ap(\theta)$}

-As seen in figure~\ref{FIG-3}, including a differentiation in the antiferromagnetic coupling between chains, as described in section 2, allows to reduce the critical value of biquadratic coupling $\Kc$ above which a classical intermediate phase with $\theta\neq 0$ is stable, feature which we find is common to the layered and bilayer cases.
-Let us mention that for bilayer systems, $\Kc = 0 $ is attained for $A=8.1$ meV and $\Az/\A>0.41$: case in which the ratio between $\A$ and $\Fp$ is large compared to the values previously reported~\cite{Senff,Ulbrich} and therefore not relevant to fit the experimental data.
+As seen in figure~\ref{FIG-3}, including a differentiation in the antiferromagnetic coupling between chains, as described in section~\ref{sec.Model}, increases the critical value of biquadratic coupling $\Kc$ above which a classical intermediate phase with $\theta \neq 0$ is stable.
+In particular, we find that even for $\A=0$ a critical value $\Kc=2.75$ is necessary to obtain a stable intermediate phase with non-zero angle, feature which we find is common to the layered and bilayer cases.
+Indeed using for $\Ap$ the angular dependence $\Ap=\A\,\cos\theta$, an increase of angle $\theta$ results in a change of the effective AF inter-chain coupling which reduces the energy of the system especially for $\theta\sim0$, which in turn makes it more difficult to stabilize an intermediate phase with larger $\theta$.